htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ### STAMINA

 Your hero’s survivability is represented by your **Stamina**.
 Think of Stamina as a combination of a creature’s physical vitality and their overall energy for dodging and resisting incoming blows, spells, and other violence.
 It’s not that every instance of damage deals a [[Bleeding|bleeding]] wound to you, but that each one chips away at your ability to fight effectively.
-An attack might make you sweat as you leap back to avoid an arrow, while another might just graze your elbow with a dagger nick, leaving a dull, [[Distracting Pain|distracting pain]].
+An attack might make you sweat as you leap back to avoid an arrow, while another might just graze your elbow with a dagger nick, leaving a dull, distracting pain.
 Eventually, though, this draining of energy leaves you open for bigger blows that can truly harm your body—or possibly kill you.

 After any damage you take is reduced by damage immunity or other effects, your Stamina is reduced by an amount equal to the remaining damage.
 Some effects can also reduce your Stamina maximum, limiting the amount of Stamina you can regain.